Reading: Applied Part 4. LLM Duel: Verifier vs. Implementer in Formal Statements

 • Given: current_replicas=12, remaining_quota=3, max_replicas=15.

-• When: webhook requests scale_up_percent=200.
+• When: a webhook requests scale_up_percent=200.

-• Then: either scaling fits within the limit, or the action is refused with diagnostics and without changing state.
+• Then: either the scaling fits within the limit, or the action is refused with diagnostics and without changing state.

 Bad:

-> counterexample with many noisy fields: cluster_id, namespace, labels, annotations, node_pool, region, current_replicas, remaining_quota, scale_up_percent, last_deploy_at, owner_team.
+> a counterexample with many noisy fields: cluster_id, namespace, labels, annotations, node_pool, region, current_replicas, remaining_quota, scale_up_percent, last_deploy_at, owner_team.

 Good:

-> minimal counterexample with only critical fields: current_replicas=12, remaining_quota=3, scale_up_percent=200.
+> a minimal counterexample with only critical fields: current_replicas=12, remaining_quota=3, scale_up_percent=200.

 • quota (quota),

-• rate limiting (rate-limit),
+• rate limit (rate-limit),

 • blast radius (blast-radius),